digimarc-corp/whalerator/docker-readme.md

 Whalerator requires no special access to your Docker registry, and does not store any user credentials for normal operations.
 If your login has access to your registry's catalog, Whalerator will figure out the rest.

-Planned or partially implemented features:
+Planned or partially implemented features, in no particular order:

 - Non fugly UI
 - Themeing/whiteboxing for private registries